 As the G20 reporting regimes mature, we are seeing a general trend of increased enforcement activity.
 The CFTC has been active recently re DFA, and we also saw the recent ASIC fine by the Australian regulator so I expect further fines to follow.

-Please don’t hesitate to contact us if you would like to discuss your transaction reporting data quality or any of the issues raised in this piece.
+Please don’t hesitate to contact us if you would like to discuss your regulatory reporting data quality or any of the issues raised in this piece.